apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

 Drill returns null when a document does not have the specified map or level.

-Using the following techniques, you can query complex, nested JSON:
+Use the following techniques to query complex, nested JSON:

 * Flatten nested data
 * Generate key/value pairs for loosely structured data